nterol/Fractol/README.md

 <img alt="secondary palette" src="https://github.com/nterol/Fractol/blob/master/img/O+P_color_set.png" width="400" height="377"/>

-**+** will increase the number of iterations
+**+** will increase the number of iterations.
-**-** will decrease the number of iterations
+**-** will decrease the number of iterations.

 I did not take the time to optimize everything on this Fractol since it was just a mandatory -though funny- project.
-I just wanted to have the same color as the Julia on the wikipedia page "Fractal" Fractol will not crash if you increase the number of iterations like crazy.
+I just wanted to have the same color as the Julia on the wikipedia page "Fractal" .
+Fractol will not crash if you increase the number of iterations like crazy.
 But it will get very slow.

 **ESC** whill shut the program and close the window.